 Sales is the process of turning the demand and interest into a purchase—converting a lead into a customer.
 It complements your marketing goals.

 Again, you can think of it in the traditional sense, with the salesperson homing in on a lead and breaking down barriers until the sale is made, or you can think of it with the modern flair.
 For example, maybe you receive an email that one of your favorite companies is releasing a new product.
 You click the link in the email, read about it, and add it to your online cart, but then you stop.
 Perhaps you had to dash off to work, your family needed something, or you hesitated due to the expense.
 The marketing plan got you to that point.
 It’s the job of sales to close you.
-A savvy sales team will know that you clicked and might call you right away to see why you stopped or they might presume it was a money issue and send you a discount offer if you complete the transaction right away.
+A savvy sales team will know that you clicked and might call you right away to see why you stopped, or they might presume it was a money issue and send you a discount offer if you complete the transaction right away.

 Branding